Current inquiry

-The Commissioner’ s first systemic inquiry is focusing on victim participation in the justice system.
+The Commissioner’s first systemic inquiry focused on victim participation in the justice system.

 Why victim participation?